- Sister Cities

 Standard for this story, right?
 The adventure part is all that happened along the way… a visit to Boston for some baby tourism (good adventure), no engine cooling water in Longboat Key (bad adventure), an imploded impeller in Sarasota Bay (bad adventure) and, in the words of our friend Dave, a shocking experience (bad adventure) returning from a leisure afternoon sail and picnic lunch with guests on board (good adventure).
 There will be more to this story but for now, let’s just enjoy the scenery…

 Pelican Bay is a perfect anchorage, protected in almost all winds and provides easy access to Cayo Costa State Park.
-The state park has small cabins & tent sites, beautiful trails, great shelling beaches and 🍦!
+The state park has small cabins & tent sites, beautiful trails, great shelling beaches and π¦!

 Oh, yes, and wildlife and stunning sun rises and sets!

-• A Grim Fairy Tale
+And warm weather. - A Grim Fairy Tale

 Distance is a wonderful thing: making distance on a journey like this one means you accomplish something simply by moving from one place to another, distance from an event provides the ability to tell it as a story with a beginning and an end.
 This is the story of our “shocking experience”…

+On Saturday, February 5th, we ran into the power line which stretches across Pine Island Sound between Sanibel and Pine Islands.
+We had gone out for an afternoon sail to Chino Island (track 1), had lunch and were on our way back to Pine Island (track 2) when we hit the line (*3).
 These are a couple of pictures of what a 39 kV strike can do to solid metal… how it magically melts and fuses metal.
 Most people helping us afterwards likened this to a lightening strike.
 The working theory is that we hit the power line with the top of the forestay, the current traveled down the furling extrusion, jumped to the anchor and from there into the water.

 The damage was extensive: we damaged the forestay (the metal wire which holds up the mast in the front) and the genoa furler (the device that holds the large front sail) beyond repair, blew out all of the marine electronics and the marine network (chart plotter, radio, depth gauge, wind gauge, auto pilot, radar), multiple fuse panels, the propane safety switch, the shore power galvanic isolator and the control board for the diesel heater.